 A: Each campus apartment has an individual air ventilation system.
 The systems do not connect units with each other through a central air system.

-Q: I don’t have a face mask.
+Q: I don’t have a face covering.
 What do I do?

 A: You can either make one or pick up one from the Mission Hall security desk or Medical Sciences Building security desk.